 It is important to note that second-degree trespassing charges can result when someone hops a fence, goes beyond an enclosure meant to keep out intruders, or even enters a person's truck bed without permission.
 Additionally, the type of property you trespass upon has significant implications when it comes to ramifications.

 How Bad is Second Degree Trespassing in Colorado?

 Trespassing in the second degree is at minimum a class 3 misdemeanor in CO.
 A conviction can lead to as many as 6 months in county jail and a maximum fine of $750.
 However, trespassing on fenced or enclosed land that is a ranch or farm elevates the crime to a class 2 misdemeanor.
 A year in county jail and increased fines are possible in these scenarios.

 If your 2nd degree trespass case involves unlawfully entering another person's motor vehicle, the DMV often revokes your driver's license for a year as well.

 Adams County Trespass Attorney

 We highly recommend that anyone contacted by police regarding trespassing exercise their right to remain silent.
 Next, contact our office for a free, confidential consultation.
 Perhaps you had permission to be on the property, you didn't know you were trespassing, or the location wasn't a common area.
 We have decades of combined experience fighting trespassing charges on behalf of our clients and are prepared to form a strong defense to the charges in your case.
 Our competitive fees and flexible payment plans make strategic representation a reality in these uncertain times.

 If you or someone you know has been charged with trespassing in Colorado, be smart.
-Contact the persisting criminal lawyers at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the persisting criminal lawyers at Sawyer Legal Group, LLC at 303-830-0880.
 Don't talk to the police - talk to us.

 Photo by Jessica Da Rosa